Hugo Kaun: Biography

-Kaun was born in Berlin, Germany and completed his musical training in his native city.
+Kaun was born in Berlin, Kingdom of Prussia and completed his musical training in his native city.
 In 1886 (or 1887), he left Germany for the United States and settled in Milwaukee, Wisconsin, which was home to a well-established German immigrant community.
 As the conductor of local choral societies, such as the Milwaukee Liederkranz and the Milwaukee Men's Choir, Kaun quickly acquired an important influence in the city's musical life.
 He also taught at the conservatory, where his colleagues included Wilhelm Middelschulte.
 Kaun's eldest son, Bernhard Kaun, later became a composer of film scores in Hollywood.

 At the turn of the century, Kaun returned to Germany and continued his teaching in Berlin.
 Although he received numerous lucrative offers of employment from abroad, these inducements could not persuade him to leave Berlin a second time.
 In 1912, he was appointed to the Prussian Academy of Arts.
 He chronicled his eventful life in his autobiography Aus meinem Leben (From My Life).
 He died in Berlin.